 Financial aid includes scholarships, grants, loans, veterans' benefits, and employment opportunities.
 Sources include government agencies, private foundations, organizations, and the College itself.
 Scholarships and grants are usually considered "gift" assistance, and repayment is not required.
 Both on-campus and off-campus work opportunities also help to defray College expenses.
-Low-interest loans are offered at competitive interest rates, and in most cases, are repayable over a period of time upon the student's departure from college.
+Low-interest loans are offered and, in most cases, they are repayable over a period of time upon the student's departure from college.